Christos3788/Regret-Uncertainty-and-Bounded-Rationality-in-norm-driven-decisions/README.md

 - 👉 See the full ODD: `ODD_RegretUncertainty.md` (included in this repo).
 - 👉 Scientific article draft: use the notebook’s equations/sections; the ODD mirrors the code as ground truth.

-The structure and tone of this README follow the example README you provided, with similar sections and emphasis on practical usage and traceability. fileciteturn2file0

 ---